SENJEN 24/7 Mini Santoku – Sharpness in a Compact Size

 Handle: Walnut

-With the SENJEN 24/7 Mini Santoku, you get:
+With the SENJEN 24/7 Mini Santoku you get:

 - German stainless steel that is easy to keep sharp

-- Unique handcrafted walnut handle
+- A uniquely handcrafted walnut handle

 You are always welcome to contact our customer service at web@hwl.dk for further information.